 As part of your initial interview with the debtor, you will be helping them to prepare the petition and schedules.
 The schedules and the questions that you will need to ask to complete them are very lengthy and time consuming.
-The specific questions will be discussed later in this manual and a copy of the schedules is included in the Appendix.
+A copy of the schedules is included in the Appendix.
 The information included in the schedules allows the court to understand the merits of the petition and affords the creditors notice that their claim may be subject to discharge.
-The accuracy of the debtor's application is essential for the debtor to receive complete relief.
+The accuracy of the debtor's application is essential to receive complete relief.

 As part of debtor's petition, the Bankruptcy Code also requires that the debtor acknowledge by his/her signature that he/she was informed of his/her right to file under either Chapters 7, 11, 12 or 13, and that the relief available under each Chapter was explained to them.
 Debtor's counsel is required to sign an affidavit stating that the client was informed of the various options available.
-See § 342(b) Notice in Appendix at 107.
+See § 342(b) Notice in Appendix at 84.

-Under BAPCPA, the debtor must also file a certificate that he/she received from his/her attorney the notice required by 11 U.S.C. § 342(b); a copy of all pay stubs for the preceding 60 days; an itemized statement of net monthly income, and a statement of any reasonably anticipated increases in income or expenses expected for the upcoming year.
+Under BAPCPA, the debtor must also file a certificate that he/she received from his/her attorney the notice required by 11 U.S.C. § 342(b), as well as a copy of all pay stubs for the preceding 60 days; an itemized statement of net monthly income, and a statement of any reasonably anticipated increases in income or expenses expected for the upcoming year.
 11 U.S.C. § 521.
 Pursuant to General Order, entered October 6, 2005, the debtor shall present those payment advices to the trustee at the 341 First Meeting of Creditors rather than file them with the bankruptcy court.
-See General Order in the Appendix at page 109.
 If the debtor fails to file all required schedules within 45 days of the filing of the petition, his/her case will be dismissed.
 If the debtor does not timely file the statement of intention as to leased property or as to secured personal property, the automatic stay will terminate as to that property. § 362(h).
 The debtor no longer has the option of retaining the property and continuing to make the regular scheduled payments without choosing to reaffirm or redeem. § 521(a)(6).